 (i) a Twenty Thousand Dollar ($20,000) grant from Allstate Insurance Company to support efforts related to the community program that the nominee was recognized for subject to Allstate Insurance Company’s general grant terms and conditions.

-(ii) a 2-day/ 1-night trip for a representative from each Winner to the 2019 National Summit in a location to be determined to receive his or her prize.
-Each trip includes: (a) round trip air transportation from a major commercial airport with regularly scheduled flights near Winner’s permanent residence at the time of entry or other location determined by Sponsors (all as determined in Sponsors’ sole discretion) (approximate retail value (“ARV”): $450), (b) one-night hotel accommodations (ARV: $200), (c) ground transportation to/from hotel (ARV: $50), and (d) $100 in spending money for meals (total ARV of each trip: $800).
-Winner responsible for all federal, state and local taxes in connection with this prize.
+(iii) a 2-day/ 1-night trip for a representative from each Winner to The 2020 National Summit in Chicago, Illinois to receive his or her prize.
+Each trip includes: (a) round trip air transportation from a major commercial airport with regularly scheduled flights near Winner’s permanent residence at the time of entry or other location determined by Sponsors (all as determined in Sponsors’ sole discretion) (approximate retail value (“ARV”): $450), (b) one night hotel accommodations (ARV: $200), (c) ground transportation to/from hotel (ARV: $50), and (d) $100 in spending money for meals (total ARV of each trip: $800).
+Winners are responsible for all federal, state and local taxes in connection with this prize.

-(iii) a written profile featuring Winner on TheAtlantic.com (or other written feature).
+(iv) inclusion in a written feature on TheAtlantic.com .
 (There is no cash value to this element of the prize.)

-9. Winner Notification and Acceptance.
-Selected Winners will be notified on or about March 7, 2019.
-Sponsors will call each selected Winner at the telephone number provided on the entry form during regular business hours and/or send each selected Winner an email to the provided email address.
-Failure to reach any Winner by phone or email after three (3) attempts may result in disqualification of the associated winner, forfeiture of his or her interest in all prizes, and selection of a substitute winner from among all remaining eligible entries.
-After notification, Winners will be announced on TheAtlantic.com in March 2017.
-Winners will be invited, but are not obligated, to appear at the 2019 National Summit in spring 2019.
+8. Winner Notification and Acceptance.
+Selected Winners will be notified on or about February 17, 2020.
+Sponsors will call each selected Winner at the telephone number provided on the entry form during regular business hours and/or send each selected Winner an e-mail to the provided e-mail address.
+Failure to reach any Winner by phone or e-mail after three (3) attempts may result in disqualification of the associated Winner, forfeiture of his or her interest in all prizes, and selection of a substitute Winner from among all remaining eligible entries.
+After notification, Winners will be announced on TheAtlantic.com in April 2020.
+Winners will be invited, but are not obligated, to designate a representative to appear at the 2020 National Summit in Spring 2020 in Chicago, Illinois.
 Winners may waive their right to receive prizes (or a portion of the prize).
 Prizes are nonassignable and nontransferable.
-No substitutions allowed by winner.
+No substitutions allowed by Winners.
 Prizes and individual components of prize packages are subject to availability and Sponsors reserve the right to substitute prizes of equal or greater retail value for any reason.
 Each Winner is solely responsible for reporting and payment of any taxes on prizes.
-Each Winner may be required to complete an affidavit of eligibility/liability and publicity release (except where prohibited by law) which must be returned as directed by Sponsors.
-Failure to sign and return the affidavit or release, or to comply with any term or condition of these Official Rules, may result in a winner’s disqualification, the forfeiture of his or her interest in the prize, and the award of the prize to a substitute winner.
-Except where prohibited, acceptance of any prize constitutes winner’s consent to the publication of his or her name, biographical information and likeness in any media for any commercial or promotional purpose, without limitation the Internet, or further compensation.
-Prizes not won and claimed by eligible winners in accordance with these Official Rules will not be awarded and will remain the property of Sponsors.
+Each Winner may be required to complete an affidavit of eligibility/liability and publicity release (except where prohibited by law), which must be returned as directed by Sponsors.
+Failure to sign and return the affidavit or release, or to comply with any term or condition of these Official Rules, may result in a Winner’s disqualification, the forfeiture of his or her interest in the prize, and the award of the prize to a substitute Winner.
+Except where prohibited, acceptance of any prize constitutes a Winner’s consent to the publication of his or her name, biographical information and likeness in any media for any commercial or promotional purpose, without limitation the Internet, or further compensation.
+Prizes not won and claimed by eligible Winners in accordance with these Official Rules will not be awarded and will remain the property of Sponsors.

-15. Sponsors, Winners List and Official Rules.
-The Renewal Awards Contest is sponsored by the Atlantic Monthly Group, Inc. dba The Atlantic, 600 New Hampshire Avenue, N.W., Washington, DC 20037 and Allstate Insurance Company, 2775 Sanders Road, Suite F4, Northbrook, IL 60062 (“Sponsors”).
-The decisions of Sponsors regarding the selection of winners and all other aspects of the Contest shall be final and binding in all respects.
+14. Sponsors, Winners List and Official Rules.
+The Renewal Awards Contest is sponsored by the Atlantic Monthly Group, Inc. dba The Atlantic, 600 New Hampshire Avenue, N.W., Washington, DC 20037 and Allstate Insurance Company, 2775 Sanders Road, Suite F4, Northbrook, IL 60062 (collectively, “Sponsors”).
+The decisions of Sponsors regarding the selection of Winners and all other aspects of the Contest shall be final and binding in all respects.
 Sponsors will not be responsible for typographical, printing or other inadvertent errors in these Official Rules or in other materials relating to the Contest.
-For a list of winners (available after May 1, 2019) or a copy of these Official Rules, visit www.theatlantic.com/renewal-awards/ or send a self-addressed, stamped envelope (Vermont residents need not affix return postage) to “Winners List/Official Rules” (as applicable), Renewal Awards, 600 New Hampshire Ave., NW, Washington, DC 20037.
-If you have any questions regarding this Contest, please contact KC Sledd at email@example.com or call 202-266-7000.
+For a list of Winners (available after May 1, 2020) or a copy of these Official Rules, visit www.theatlantic.com/renewal-awards/ or send a self-addressed, stamped envelope (Vermont residents need not affix return postage) to “Winners List/Official Rules” (as applicable), Renewal Awards, 600 New Hampshire Ave., NW, Washington, DC 20037.
+If you have any questions regarding this Contest, please contact The Renewal Awards at firstname.lastname@example.org or call 202-266-7000.